linsomniac/spotify_to_ytmusic/README.md

 This will write a file "oauth.json".
 Keep this file secret while the app is authorized.
 This file includes a logged in session token.

+ytmusicapi is a dependency of this software and should be installed as part of the "pip install".

 ## Backup Your Spotify Playlists